openstack/governance/reference/dropping-projects.rst

-  TC members will periodically check Gerrit and Zuul stats of each OpenStack project, using ``tools/project_stats_check.py`` script to see if any of the projects is lacking contributors and their activities are not sufficient to handle the incoming requests.
+  TC members will periodically check Gerrit and Zuul stats of each OpenStack project, using ``tools/project_stats_check.py`` script to see if any of the projects are lacking contributors and their activities are not sufficient to handle the incoming requests.
 This may also signal a dysfunctional team.

 Criteria